TRIQS/triqs/doc/install.rst

 This will install the minimal runtime packages and triqs into the system tree at /usr.

 .. note:: Since TRIQS version 2.1 we include cpp2py in the TRIQS debian package.
-          If you have previously installed triqs (or cpp2py) through apt prior to 2.1 be sure to remove it before updating to TRIQS 2.1 to avoid package conflicts.
+          If you have installed an earlier packaged version of triqs (or cpp2py) be sure to remove it before updating TRIQS to avoid package conflicts.
-          `sudo apt-get remove triqs cpp2py && sudo apt-get install triqs`

 If you aim to compile applications against the triqs library, additional :ref:`development libraries <ubuntu>` have to be installed.
 You should further set the following :ref:`environment variables <environment_vars>` permanently::